ethereumeg/ethbohem1a/README.md

 > The meta-hackathon focused on building self-hosted Ethereum events culture

-- Date: February-March 2024 (TBD)
+- Date: **February-March 2024** (TBD)
-- Duration: 3-7 days (TBD)
+- Duration: **3-7 days** (TBD)
-- Location: TBD, Czech Republic 🇨🇿
+- Location: **TBD, Czech Republic** 🇨🇿
 - Organized by 👨‍🌾 [Ethereum Event Gardeners](https://ethevents.club/) & 🇨🇿 [Gwei.cz](https://gwei.cz/)

 ### Abstract

-ETHBohemia is a hackathon aimed at innovating event planning and community engagement.
+*ETHBohemia[^ETHBOHEMIA] is a hackathon aimed at innovating event planning and community engagement.
 We bring together organizers, developers, and creatives to create transformative solutions for events from planning to experience.
-The event will not host any sponsors or commercial talks.
+The event will not host any sponsors or commercial talks.*

 ## Table of Content